-Warts in dogs are a growth of skin cells that are caused by a virus called papilloma and the medicinal term is known as canine papilloma.
+A virus called papilloma causes warts in dogs, and the medical term for it is canine papilloma.
 Warts are a common occurrence and may show up on any part of the dog’s body.
-Warts are generally considered benign and in very rare cases turn to cancerous developments.
+Warts are generally benign, and they rarely transform into cancerous growths.

-Warts are mostly seen on the face, around the dog’s mouth, but may also occur on legs, abdomen, muzzle or any other body part.
-They occur in varying sizes and usually take a few weeks to appear after being infected by the virus.
-There may be a singular wart growth or a bunch of warts growing together.
+Warts mostly appear on the face, around the dog’s mouth, but they can also occur on the legs, abdomen, muzzle, or any other body part.
+They occur in varying sizes and usually take a few weeks to appear after the virus infects them.
+You may find either a singular wart growth or a bunch of warts growing together, and you need to remove warts safely.

 Warts are not harmful, but they may pose a problem to the dog while eating or swallowing.
 When the canine accidentally bites the warts, they can be very discomforting.
 However, except in rare cases, warts begin to shrink and slowly resolve on their own in about 12 weeks.